 The incentives are obvious: while long-term stakers receive rewards, the total supply decreases.
 Moreover, this also provides clear incentives for bringing new users to the network.

-As a gas token, IOTX is needed to pay for transfer fees on the IoTeX blockchain.
+As a gas token, IOTX is needed to pay transfer fees on the IoTeX blockchain.
 That includes transfers of XRC-20 tokens such as USDT and BUSD and XRC-721 NFTs.
+Why would you want to transfer value over IoTeX?
+Because the ecosystem has dozens of applications including use cases like decentralized identity services, confidential computing, and others.

 Comparison with Similar Projects